 Jesus advised his disciples to “store up for yourselves treasures in heaven” (Matthew 6:19-21).
 By this, he implied that what we do in this life will be rewarded in the future — but what sort of reward is it?
 What good is a treasure when there is nothing to buy?
 When streets are made of gold, what will be the value of gold?

-When we have spiritual bodies, we will not need physical things.
-I think that this fact suggests that when we think of eternal rewards, we should think primarily about spiritual rewards, not physical things that will pass away.
+In the resurrection, we will not need physical things.
+When we think of eternal rewards, we should think primarily about spiritual rewards, not physical things that will pass away.
 But the problem is that we do not have the vocabulary to describe details of an existence we have never experienced.
-So we need to use words based on the physical when we even attempt to describe what the spiritual is like.
+So we need to use words based on the physical world when we attempt to describe what the spiritual is like.

 Our eternal reward will be like a treasure.
 In some respects, it will be like inheriting a kingdom.
 In some way, it will be like being given all our master’s possessions.
 It will be similar to having a vineyard to take care of on behalf of the master.
 It will be like having responsibility over cities.
 It will be like a wedding banquet when we share in our master’s happiness.
 It is like all of these things, and much more.